ibm-cloud-docs/log-analysis/detach_agent.md

 Detach a LogDNA agent from a logging instance to stop collecting logs.
 {:shortdesc}

-## Detaching a LogDNA agent from a Kubernetes cluster
+## Detaching a LogDNA agent from a standard Kubernetes cluster
 {: #detach_agent_kube}

 To stop your Kubernetes cluster from sending logs to your {{site.data.keyword.la_full_notm}} instance, you must remove the LogDNA agent from your cluster.